yuygfgg/TIVTC/README.md

 ## Build Instructions

-Note: ENABLE_INTEL_SIMD does nothing, this plugin cannot be built on non-x86 architectures
+Note: ENABLE_INTEL_SIMD does nothing, this plugin builds on x86 and arm64 platforms only.

 ### Windows Visual Studio MSVC